 Water fuels your body by helping every part of it to function, from the top of your head to the tips of your toes!

-When you exercise, you can lose a lot of fluids through sweat, particularly during high-intensity workouts like my BBG.
+When you exercise, you can lose a lot of fluids through sweat, particularly during high-intensity workouts.
 Dehydration can affect your body during and long after your workout.
 Topping up your fluid levels can help keep a number of your body’s systems in check, reduce muscle cramps and gives you an energy boost.

 To stay hydrated, make sure you drink plenty of water throughout the day — this includes before, during and after exercise.
 I personally think that plain water is one of the best options, as pre-mixed sports drinks can contain lots of sugar.
 If you enjoy the taste, coconut water also contains natural electrolytes.